xdeama/personal-site-hugo/hugo/content/en/includes/projects.md

 {{< /div >}}

+## Web Crawler-Based Archiving System
+### **December 2022 — January 2023** | Software Engineer
+*Denis Malolepszy Software Engineering, Frankfurt am Main, Germany*

+In collaboration with [DenktMit]({{< ref "/denktmit" >}}), I developed a web crawler-based archiving system for a Swiss software manufacturer to facilitate the migration of an intranet system:

+- Developed a web crawler in Kotlin and Selenium for extracting web pages with rendered JavaScript
+- Implemented a React web app to serve as an entry and search portal
+- Set up and optimized a search index using Apache Solr

+{{< div class="list-with-columns" >}}
+### **Technologies**
+- Kotlin
+- Apache Solr
+- Selenium
+- React
+- Docker
+- Maven
+- Git
+  {{< /div >}}

 ## Modernizing CI/CD for Private Cloud Migration
 ### **March 2022 — September 2023** | DevOps Engineer
 *Denis Malolepszy Software Engineering, Frankfurt am Main, Germany*